Size-Ramsey numbers of graphs with maximum degree three: The host graph

 which implies $2\gamma \geq \gamma\eta + \eta^2$, contradicting our choice of $\gamma$.
 To finish, we choose the hypergraph matchings that each cover at least $(1-\eta)n$ of the vertices to be the required sets $M_1, \dots, M_z$. \end{proof}

 Since our final random graph construction builds on top of $G^C(n,p)$, we will now fix an outcome of $G^C(n,p)$ which has some useful properties which hold w.h.p. in that random graph model.
 From now on, for each $C$ and all large enough $n$, we assume $G$ is an outcome of $G^C(n,p)$ for which the conclusions of Lemmas~\ref{lem:upper-bound-edges-of-G},~\ref{lem:density-from-cliques} and~\ref{lem:partition-into-matchings} hold, and additionally the following holds\footnote{ Note that here we did not yet specify the explicit constants which we use in those lemmas, but observe that any choice of constants which satisfies the relations in the lemmas works when $n$ is large enough.
-We specify the constants later in the proof, when we explicitly call the mentioned lemmas.}.
-If we now take $\tilde{G}$ to be subsampled from $G$ as in Defition~\ref{defin:subsample-G-C-n-p}, then with probability at least $0.9$, the conclusions of both Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs} hold for $\tilde{G}$.
-Note that such a $G$ exists since the conclusions of Lemmas~\ref{lem:upper-bound-edges-of-G},~\ref{lem:density-from-cliques} and~\ref{lem:partition-into-matchings} hold w.h.p.\ for $G^C(n,p)$, and the conclusions of Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs} hold w.h.p.\ for $G(n,\tilde{p})$.
+We specify the constants later in the proof, when we explicitly call the mentioned lemmas.}: if we now take $\tilde{G}$ to be subsampled from $G$ as in Defition~\ref{defin:subsample-G-C-n-p}, then with probability at least $0.9$, the conclusions of both Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs} hold for $\tilde{G}$, and $\tilde{G}$ is $(\zeta,\tilde{p})$-upper-uniform for all constant $\zeta>0$.
+Note that such a $G$ exists since the conclusions of Lemmas~\ref{lem:upper-bound-edges-of-G},~\ref{lem:density-from-cliques} and~\ref{lem:partition-into-matchings} hold w.h.p.\ for $G^C(n,p)$, and the conclusions of Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs}, as well as $(\zeta,\tilde{p})$-upper-uniformity hold w.h.p.\ for $G(n,\tilde{p})$.
 Recall that by Lemma~\ref{lem:g-c-n-p-subsample-g-n-p} the outcome $\tilde{G}$ of the two-step process of sampling $G\sim G^C(n,p)$ and then subsampling it to get $\tilde{G}$ is distributed as $G(n,\tilde{p})$.
-This implies that with probability at least $1/2$, the outcome of the first process is a graph $G$ for which the following is true.
-If we subsample from $G$ to get $\tilde{G}$, then with probability at least $0.9$ we have that $\tilde{G}$ is such that Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs} hold.
+Fubini's theorem thus implies that with probability at least $1/2$, the outcome of the first process is a graph $G$ for which the following is true.
+If we subsample from $G$ to get $\tilde{G}$, then with probability at least $0.9$ we have that $\tilde{G}$ is $(\zeta,\tilde{p})$-upper-uniform for every constant $\zeta>0$ and is such that Lemma~\ref{lem:typical_vertices} and Theorem~\ref{thm:embed-in-regular-pairs} hold.